mroberts1/BOOTSTRA.386/floppy/notes.md

 Mumford said it's not technology but language (symbols and communication) - teckhne social milieu and technological innovation—the "wishes, habits, ideas, goals" as well as "industrial processes" of a society.

 War and mass sport (games) he saw as social releases from mechanized life, and the hysteric duties of wartime production

+Colonialism worked through intermediaries.
+There were the subjects, the oversears, and the owners.
+The computer is also the oversear and the user is the subject
+The oversears utility

+The intermediary must render the oppressed legible and governable to the dominator.
+Why?
+Masters, lords, and CEOs can’t surveil thousands directly.
+ Structural need: Reduce the information asymmetry that protects the oppressed.

+ Enforcement with Plausible Deniabilit
+ Why?
+Direct repression is costly, risky, and delegitimizing.
+ Outsource moral risk and operational friction.

+Ideological Reproduction
+Why?
+Coercion alone is unsustainable; consent (or resignation) is cheaper.
+Convert structural inequality into perceived meritocracy.

+Buffer Against Collective Action
+Why?
+Unity is the greatest threat to hierarchy.
+ Fragment the subordinate class into competing subgroups.

+Contingent & Revocable Privilege
+Why?
+Absolute security breeds independence; insecurity breeds compliance.
+Ensure loyalty through existential dependency.

 Mcluhan: